-This function applies some basic cleaning procedures for species occurrence data, removing some of the most common mistakes in biodiversity databases.
+This function applies some basic cleaning procedures for species occurrence data, removing some of the most common errors in biodiversity databases.
 It is inspired by a few functions (namely 'co-ord_incomplete', 'coord_imprecise', 'coord_impossible', 'coord_unlikely' and 'coord_uncertain') that were present in the 'scrubr' package by Scott Chamberlain, which was archived (https://github.com/ropensci-archive/scrubr).
+It implements some additional cleaning procedures, such as removal of records of absence and records older than a given year.
+It also maps the result.

-This function returns a data frame of the input 'data' (or a spatial data frame of class 'SpatVector' if this matches the input) without the rows that met the specified removal criteria.
+This function returns a data frame of the input 'data' (or a 'SpatVector' if this matches the input) after excluding the rows that met the specified removal criteria.
 The row names match the original ones in 'data', at least if 'data' is of class 'data.frame'.
 Messages are displayed in the console saying how many rows passed each removal filter.
 If plot=TRUE (the default), a plot is also displayed with the selected points (blue dots) and the excluded points (red "x").